Connect with us

 The House and Senate are expected to vote on the plan as early as Sunday afternoon.

-When fully enacted in four years, the plan will savings of $417 annually for a single tax filer earning $40,000 and $834 for a married couple earning $80,000, Gunn said.
+When fully enacted in four years, the plan will provide savings of $417 annually for a single tax filer earning $40,000 and $834 for a married couple earning $80,000, Gunn said.

 Harkins called the plan historic.
 Harkins and Hosemann have opposed efforts to eliminate the personal income tax this year, but proposed cuts.

 While the state has experienced unprecedented revenue collections, they pointed out state Economist Corey Miller has said much of that growth has been spurred by $35 billion in federal COVID-19 federal relief funds.
-They have said they opposed completion elimination during a time of economic uncertainty caused by multiple factors, including supply chain issues, and Russia's invasion of Ukraine.
+They have said they opposed completion elimination during a time of economic uncertainty caused by multiple factors, including supply chain issues, inflation and Russia’s invasion of Ukraine.

 Harkins said the issue of income tax elimination or additional cuts in the tax rate could be addressed in future years.

-While leaders compromised on the tax cut plan, they still were working during the to reach agreement on a state budget and the expenditure of $1.8 billion in federal COVID-19 relief funds.
+While leaders compromised on the tax cut plan, they still were working during the weekend to reach agreement on a state budget and the expenditure of $1.8 billion in federal COVID-19 relief funds.

-Those federal funds are expected to be spent in multiple areas, including helping local governments with and sewer needs and shoring up state agencies, such as the child foster care system, mental facilities and prisons – all facing federal lawsuits or the possibility of federal lawsuits because of substandard conditions.
+Those federal funds are expected to be spent in multiple areas, including helping local governments with water and sewer needs and shoring up state agencies, such as the child foster care system, mental health facilities and prisons – all facing federal lawsuits or the possibility of federal lawsuits because of substandard conditions.

 Because of those issues and other issues facing the state, such as the underfunding of education entities, some have argued that the state cannot afford a large tax cut despite the current revenue surplus.